Outcomes

 Family Outcomes

 Early intervention and early childhood special education also support families in a variety of individualized ways to help them care for their children and have the resources they need to participate in their own desired family and community activities.
-States collect, analyze, and use data on the percent of families participating in Part C who report that early intervention services have helped.

-- Family effectively communicate their children's needs
+- Effectively communicate their children's needs.

-- Family helps their children develop and learn
+- Help their children develop and learn.

 Data Quality

-- training and support for staff before and during data collection
+- Training and support for staff before and during data collection.

-- a good data system and data entry procedures
+- A good data system and data entry procedures.

-- ongoing supervision and feedback to implementers
+- Ongoing supervision and feedback to implementers.

-- analysis of the data after data collection
+- Analysis of the data after data collection.

 How do systems, practices, and outcomes work together?

-Local programs implement high-quality, individualized services as required under IDEA to achieve positive outcomes for young children with disabilities and their families.
-To support local programs, the state system is responsible for critical functions such as establishing personnel requirements, planning for a fiscally sound system, providing policy and procedural guidance, and delivering technical assistance to support local programs and personnel.
 The local programs are responsible for the implementation of high-quality, individualized services as required under IDEA.
 A high-quality state system paired with the implementation of effective practices at the local level is aimed at achieving positive outcomes for young children with disabilities and their families.